mohsinkhansdev/CSS-Heavy-Practice/README.md

-Basic Level Css is covererd
+Basic Level Css is covered.